-Cash and cash equivalents were \$28,364,861 at November 3, 2018 compared to \$27,910,504 at November 4, 2017.
-Certificates of deposit were \$6,034,093 at November 3, 2018.
-We had no certificates of deposit at November 4, 2017.
-Short-term investments were \$537,767 at November 3, 2018 compared to \$627,087 at November 4, 2017.
-The increase in cash was due primarily to our net income.
-Working capital was \$38,128,057 at November 3, 2018 as compared to \$36,403,372 at November 4, 2017.
-In November 2017, the Company purchased the land and building for its exiting Inverness retail sales center for \$330,000.
-During fiscal 2018, the Company repurchased an aggregate of 123,838 shares of its common stock for an aggregate of \$2,512,605.
-In April 2018, the Company sold its Belleview facility resulting in net proceeds of \$589,530.
-A cash dividend was paid from our cash reserves in April 2018 in the amount of \$778,614.
-The Company received a payment in April 2018 for \$1,651,924 which included all of the remaining principal and interest on the note from the sale of the limited partnership interest in Cypress Creek.
+Cash and cash equivalents were \$22,533,965 at November 2, 2019 compared to \$28,364,861 at November 3, 2018.
+Certificates of deposit were \$10,153,575 at November 2, 2019 compared to \$6,034,093 at November 3, 2018.
+Short-term investments were \$521,283 at November 2, 2019 compared to \$537,767 at November 3, 2018.
+Working capital was \$37,872,687at November 2, 2019 as compared to \$38,128,057 at November 3, 2018.
+During fiscal 2019, the Company repurchased an aggregate of 212,396 shares of its common stock for an aggregate of \$4,585,861.
+In June 2019, the Company sold its former Pace retail sales center property for net proceeds of \$1,078,325.
+On October 30, 2019, the Company sold its 31.3% investment interest in Walden Woods South LLC for \$1,510,000 in cash.
+A cash dividend was paid from the Company's cash reserves in March 2019 in the amount of \$3,864,216.
 We own the entire inventory for our Prestige retail sales centers which includes new, pre-owned and repossessed or foreclosed homes and do not incur any third party floor plan financing expenses.
 The Company has no material commitments for capital expenditures.

 The Company currently has no line of credit facility and does not believe that such a facility is currently necessary to its operations.
 The Company has no debt.
-The Company also has approximately \$3.4 million of cash surrender value of life insurance which it may be able to access as an additional source of liquidity though the Company has not currently viewed this to be necessary.
-As of November 3, 2018, the Company continued to report a strong balance sheet which included total assets of approximately \$57 million which was funded primarily by stockholders' equity of approximately \$49 million.
+The Company also has approximately \$3.6 million of cash surrender value of life insurance which it may be able to access as an additional source of liquidity though the Company has not currently viewed this to be necessary.
+As of November 2, 2019, the Company continued to report a strong balance sheet which included total assets of approximately \$58 million which was funded primarily by stockholders' equity of approximately \$49 million.

-Looking ahead, the Company's strong balance sheet and significant cash reserves accumulated in profitable years has allowed the Company to remain sufficiently liquid so as to allow continuation of operations and should enable the Company to take advantage of market opportunities when presented by an expected improvement in the overall and the industry specific economy in fiscal 2019 and beyond.
+Looking ahead, the Company's strong balance sheet and significant cash reserves accumulated in profitable years has allowed the Company to remain sufficiently liquid so as to allow continuation of operations and should enable the Company to take advantage of market opportunities when presented by an expected improvement in the overall and the industry specific economy in fiscal 2020 and beyond.
 Management believes it has sufficient levels of liquidity as of the date of the filing of this Form 10-K to allow the Company to operate into the foreseeable future.